 For most small businesses, using Google Analytics is a no-brainer.
 It’s robust platform that provides a great overview of your on-site performance, including traffic analytics, audience insights, behavioral data, and conversion information.
 The sheer volume of data you get from Google’s web analytics is second to none, and for the $0 price tag, there’s little reason not to have it.

-If your website goals revolve around driving more leads and sales, you may want to consider adding lead/call tracking software to your website.
+If your website design goals revolve around driving more leads and sales, you may want to consider adding lead/call tracking software to your website.
 While Google Analytics can be used to track conversions like form fills or mobile users clicking on your phone number, the functionality is limited, and it can be complicated to set up.

 Additional tracking software can give you a user-friendly dashboard to track, review, and follow-up with inbound leads.
 Call tracking software also gives you the ability to record phone calls so you can refer back and improve your customer service.